kammitama5/kammitama5.github.io/_posts/2017-11-15-Wednesday-November-15th.md

 - The way it works is that you show up, enjoy some great eats and drinks, and are given a name-tag with a number.
 I was in group one, so we were allowed to line up first.

+- The general pattern is basically starting at one end of the room, and going to each and every employer.
+You have to, so that everyone gets a fair shot.
+As such, the pick was pretty solid.

 - We then entered a room where we were given five minutes each to talk to about thirteen companies.